gussdior/MyCyberLab/README.md

 * (2025-05-08): Docs: Unified Kill Chain.
 * (2025-05-10) Docs: Taking a course on ethical hacking by Liang Yang Loi to deepen my understanding on how attackers think.)
+* (2025-05-11: Docs: Continuing on Soc Level 1 course on TryHackMe.